SamiraLashkari/CloudVolume_multibeam/README.md

 This flexibility ensures you can choose the format that best suits your workflow, whether for further processing or visualization.

-## Clustering (green)
+## 🟢 Clustering
-**K-Means Clustering**:
-   - Automatically group similar points.
-   - Choose number of clusters.

-**GMM Clustering**:
-   - Identify hidden patterns with less rigid clusters.
-   - Choose number of clusters.

-**Hdbscan Clustering**:
+**K-Means Clustering**: groups datapoints into a predefined amount of clusters based on proximity

+**GMM Clustering**: identifies hidden patterns and groups data less rigidly into a predefined amount of clusters

-   - Identify clusters based on data point density.
-   - Set minimum cluster size and samples.
+**Hdbscan (Hierarchical Density-Based Spatial Clustering of Applications with Noise) Clustering**: identifies clusters based on data point density.
+A minimum cluster size and amount of samples within each cluster needs to be specified.

 **Drawing Clusters**:

-  If the clustering algorithms don’t yield satisfactory results—especially in cases where clusters are very close with little distinction—you can manually define boundaries by drawing lines.
-Here’s how:
+  If the clustering algorithms do not yield satisfactory results—especially in cases of close entanglement—you can manually define boundaries.
+To do so:

-  1. Press the **Start** button.
+  1. Press the **Start** button next to **Drawing the  border**.
 This will open another GUI window.
   2. To begin drawing lines between clusters, click the **Draw Curve** button.
 Each click will allow you to place points and connect them, forming boundaries.
   3. Once you’ve finished drawing borders for one cluster, press **Assign Labels** to label it.
+This will close the polygon and assign the data points into a single cluster.
-  4. Continue drawing boundaries until all points belong to a cluster.
+  4. Continue the previous step until all points belong to a cluster.
   5. When finished, press the **Finish** button.
-  6. Return to the main GUI and click **Get Clusters** to finalize the clustering.
+  6. Return to the main GUI and click **Get Clusters**.
+All manually created clusters are now added to the clusters-database.

 This will help to refine clusters manually, especially in challenging cases.
 ![GUI-image](https://github.com/SamiraLashkari/CloudVolume_multibeam/blob/main/Drawing_clusters.jpg)

-## Result section (purple)
+## 🟣 Result section

 - **Refining and Managing Result**:

   After completing the initial clustering step, you can add these clusters to the result by pressing the **Add Clusters** button.
-The clusters will be updated based on their size and assigned to each cluster button, labeled from 1 to 40.

-  Additional options for refining clusters include (each cluster for these operations can be selected by checking the square beside its label):

-  - **Remove Clusters**: Remove selected clusters from the results.
-  - **Merge Clusters**: Merge clusters to achieve the desired clustering arrangement.

-  After each operation (add, merge, or remove), click the **Update** button to view the changes in the image, which will refresh to reflect the updated clustering.
+The cluster numbering will be updated based on their size.
+If clusters are added, the numbering is adapted based on the new size distribution.
+Be aware of this: cluster 4 may not be called clusters 4 again after clusters have been deleted and/or added.
+Always check the new numbers by pressing “Update clusters”.
+Clusters can be merged as well.
+To delete/add/merge (a) cluster(s), select them in the panel and click on the desired action.

   To reset or start over, use the following options: